 If you can, try to visit on a Saturday.
 That’s when there tends to be the most going on.
 You can buy fresh fruit, souvenirs, and even take a seat at a popup restaurant.

-Day 2 of 3 Days in San Ignacio
+Day 2 in San Ignacio

 Take a Tour of Tikal in Guatemala